JTGonzaga/Amazon_Vine_Analysis/README.md

  ![total_paid](https://github.com/JTGonzaga/Amazon_Vine_Analysis/blob/main/Analysis/total_vine.png)
  ![total_unpaid](https://github.com/JTGonzaga/Amazon_Vine_Analysis/blob/main/Analysis/total_unpaid.png)

- - We can see that the majority of reviews are not associated with the Amazon Vine Program
+ - We can see that the majority of reviews are not associated with the Amazon Vine Program.
+1763580 for unpaid versus 3814 for paid reviews.

  Total 5-star reviews for vine and non-vine reviews: